Dangers of Intermittent Fasting: Cortisol and Low Blood Sugar

 Healthy weight loss without intermittent fasting

 There are some populations who might benefit from IF but anyone considering it should be sure to work with a professional to guide them through it.
 There are a lot of important details that must be accounted for, in order to benefit.
-Intermittent fasting can be very effective or very detrimental.
-This article is intended to shine light on the possible pitfalls of intermittent fasting so it is used responsibly, I don't mean to totally discount it as an effective treatment.
+Intermittent fasting can be beneficial or detrimental.
+This article is intended to shine light on the possible pitfalls of intermittent fasting so it is used responsibly, I don't mean to totally discount it as a treatment.
 There are so many factors (personal health, frequency, duration, exercise, etc...), that I don't think it is a safe thing to do on your own without being properly assessed and guided.
 I also believe intermittent fasting is better-suited for those who are consistently doing the keto diet, compared to those who are eating whatever the heck they want and then fasting to make up for it.
 The former won't have as much blood sugar fluctuations and cortisol spikes as the latter.

 Be sure to comment below, I’d like to hear your stories, opinions, etc… It’s a great thing to discuss right now.